freeCodeCamp/guide/src/pages/articles/miscellaneous/create-a-new-route-in-angular/index.md

 ---
-title: Create A New Route In Angular
+title: Create a New Route In Angular
 ---
 >> yo angular-fullstack:route newpage